salomonhotegni/MDMTN/README.md

 <figure class="image" style="text-align:center;">
   <img src="/Images/MDMTN_diag_new.jpg">
   <figcaption>Figure 1.
-Diagram of the Monitored Deep Multi-Task Network (MDMTN) with 2 main tasks.
+Diagram of the Monitored Deep Multi-Task Network (MDMTN) with two main tasks.
 The task-specific monitors are designed to capture task-specific information that the shared network may miss.</figcaption>
 </figure>

 ## USAGE